Phildar Phil Flocon Review with Chevron Cowl Pattern!

 US terms – Round 1: *2dc, sk 1 st, ch1; rep from * around.

 The bobbles/pompoms are a little stitch pattern I came up with when I crocheted a Touch of Spice blanket nearly a year ago.
-This time I chained 6 not 7, made my tr4tgr in the 4th ch from hook and chained 2 rather than 3.
-Pop over to that blog post and take a closer look.
+This time I chained 6, not 7, made my tr5tgr in the 4th ch from hook and chained 2 rather than 3.

-crochet-chevron-blanket colourful-crochet-blanket-chevron-pattern
+crochet-chevron-blanket

 Essentially, this was a crochet stashbuster of a blanket.
 I had so much Stylecraft Special dk acrylic that it needed to be made into something lovely and not stuck alone in the dark cupboard under the stairs.

-I’m going to say that it was mostly random colour choices but there is a pattern repeat:
+I’m going to say that it was mostly random colour choices, but there is a pattern repeat:

 • Six rows of one colour,